Background

 2023 Massachusetts petition initiative, which is a massive signature drive to let voters decide to approve a law through a question on the ballot, and 2023 state legislation.
 With editing, financial, and legislative support, these can advance.
 Topics are:

-• Limiting Non-Ionizing Radiation – submitted in 2022, state feedback requires removal or revision of research component
+• In Process – Limiting Non-Ionizing Radiation – submitted in 2022, state feedback requires removal or revision of research component, revised and resubmitted in 2023 – see lasttreelaws.com to get a petition to sign.

 Lobbying & Testimony

-• January 2022, to support pending bills I submitted a guest opinion to the local Hampshire Gazette on neurological harm from wireless and RF.
-Other articles have also been submitted, some listing other local groups.
+• January 2022, guest opinion to the local Hampshire Gazette on neurological harm from wireless and RF.

 Organizing & Petition Initiatives (Ballot Question Committees)

-• 2018 – present: Last Tree Laws was created to fill a gap left by the 2016 closure of the HER Meetup below and the closure of other state websites, to support the people’s ballot, e.g. petition initiative; advance lobbying; legislation; and public awareness on environmental health, democracy, and social justice.
+• 2018 – present: Last Tree Laws was created to fill a gap left by the 2016 closure of the HER Meetup below and the closure of other state websites.
 Before switching hosts in 2020, the site had many pages with resources and looked beautiful.

 • 2015 – Citizens for Safer Radiation Technology (Ballot Question Committee) was formed as a ballot question committee to promote bill to investigate and address wireless dangers.
 The bill proposed was very idealistic, and far in advance of public awareness or support.
 Patricia Burke, then of Halt Smart Meters Massachusetts, was co-chair.

 • 2013 – c.
-2016: Healing Earth Refuge was a Meetup group (see below) to share environmental health information, find a white zone or refuge, and share legislation, lawsuits, health information, science, handouts, and legal info.
+2016: Healing Earth Refuge was a Meetup group (see below) to share environmental health information, find a white zone or refuge, and share information.
 The site closed because of cost and privacy concerns (alignment with Facebook).
-At the time there wasn’t another site providing legislative or this type of information, although Halt Smart Meters Massachusetts did provide information on a smart meter bill.
+At the time there wasn’t another site providing legislative or this type of information, although Halt Smart Meters Massachusetts did then provide excellent information on smart meters.

 2015 Meetup Pages: